otacke/h5pxapikatchu/README.md

 If you need more, you should give [Learning Locker](https://learninglocker.net/) a shot.
 It's [open](https://github.com/LearningLocker/learninglocker), free and shiny.

+*PLEASE NOTE: H5P IS A REGISTERED TRADEMARK OF JOUBEL.
+THIS PLUGIN WAS NEITHER CREATED BY JOUBEL NOR IS IT ENDORSED BY THEM.*

 ## Features
 * Store important values of xAPI statements emitted from H5P content types in your database.